PO1 Ryan Sykes

-With his newfound financial freedom of living mortgage-free, Ryan will be able to give back to his community through his Rotary Club, and provide a better quality of life for his son.
+With his newfound financial freedom of living mortgage-free, Ryan is able to give back to his community through his Rotary Club, and provide a better quality of life for his son.

-Ryan would like to thank those in advance who will support the building of his Homes For Our Troops home.
+Ryan would like to thank those who supported the building of his Homes For Our Troops home.
 “Thank you for this chance to start a new chapter in my life.
 This is an opportunity that I never dreamed of and one I shall never take for granted,” he says.